 Missing screws and other pieces:

 Larger pieces are easier to make on the whole.
-Large screws, knobs, missing tube holders, gimbals etc can be made for little more than the cost of the metal if you are having a microscope lacquered anyway and may be included.
+Large screws, knobs, missing tube holders, gimbals for mirrors etc can be made for little more than the cost of the metal if you are having a microscope lacquered anyway and may be included.
 Large numbers of tiny screws, and racks and pinions take more time and are less likely to be included, although it depends very much on what else is being done.
+I cannot make helical racks and pinions, only straight ones.

 I cannot re-lacquer small patches on a microscope.
 Applying new lacquer on top of old will damage the original lacquer.
 I can however, re-lacquer one piece of a microscope.
 For instance, if the tube of the microscope needs re-lacquering but the rest of the microscope’s lacquer is intact I can do just the tube.
 I will do my best to match the colour.